How to get cheaper train tickets

 Advantages: Great money saving tools, free ticket postage.

-Disadvantages: £1 booking charge.
+Disadvantages: £1 booking charge, credit card fee.

 We like thetrainline because of their best fare finder tool.
 It finds the best deals around the dates you want to travel without having to do it yourself.